 Think of the positive things that you can get while having that job.

 Your current job may not be your “dream job.”
 However, you need to think of some other benefits that you can get from the job that you have right now.
 Going to the office to work is a lot better than spend time wallowing in stress and anxiety at home.
 Think of those things that you will be able to learn today and for the days to come.
 Think of those friendly co-workers that surround you.
+Sometimes being at the bottom of the work force food chain will help you see what it will exactly take to get you where you want to be with a corporation.
+You can also think of those friendly co-workers that surround you.
 Think of all the skills that you will be able to master if you stay longer in your current job.
 Having these in mind will help you decide to keep your job.
 After all, there is no such thing as “perfect” job.
 You may find your dream job elsewhere.
 But, are you certain that you can find a boss who is just as considerate with your boss at present?

 Don’t just think about yourself.
 Think of other people, too.